v3nd3774/idirDemoObservabilityConfigs/README.md

 ```
 3. Clone this repo onto the server.
 4. Follow instructions for [Automatic service configuration](https://opentelemetry.io/docs/collector/installation/#automatic-service-configuration) and point to the `config.yaml` file in the `otel` folder of this repo.
+The file must be modified with the following command since the `otelcol-contrib` package is used: `vi /etc/otelcol-contrib/otelcol-contrib.conf`
 5. Confirm the service is operating as expected with:
 ```
 $ sudo systemctl restart otelcol